jessedrelick/agens/README.md

 The `input` value is the only required field for building prompts.
 This value can be the initial value provided to `Agens.Job.run/2`, or the final result of a previous step (`Agens.Job.Step`).
 Both the `input` and `result` are stored on `Agens.Message`, which can also be used to send messages directly to `Agens.Agent` or `Agens.Serving` without being part of an `Agens.Job`.

 ### Job
 `Agens.Job.Config` uses the `description` field to configure the prompt for all messages within the Job.
-This field should be used carefully as it will be sent to the Serving with every prompt
+This field should be used carefully as it will be sent to the Serving with every prompt.

+### Step
+`Agens.Job.Step` uses the `objective` field to customize the final prompt sent to the serving.
+This can provide more specific information in the current prompt than the Job description or Agent prompt.

 ### Agent
 `Agens.Agent` provides the most advanced prompt capabilities.
 The `prompt` field of `Agens.Agent.Config` accepts either a simple string value, or an `Agens.Agent.Prompt` struct.
 The following optional fields can be used with the struct approach: